COVID-19 & GCS

 STAY INFORMED

 Please stay tuned for further Groton Community School updates regarding COVID-19 health and safety protocols.
-Our Family Login page has relevant COVID-19 links, as well as other information pertaining to current families.

-We pay close attention to communications from the Board of Health, the MA Department of Public Health, our licensing agency (the MA Department of Early Education and Care), and the Governor’s office.
+We pay close attention to communications from the Board of Health, the MA Department of Public Health, our licensing agency (the MA Department of Early Education and Care), GCS Health Care Consultant, and the Governor’s office.
 We ask families (and staff) to please continue to be responsible in monitoring possible COVID-19 symptoms and close contact for their household, to be safe with their interactions within the community, and to please get vaccinated if possible.

 Please contact Groton Community School if you have questions about our protocols and policies.

-Learn more...
+Learn more!